gdi3d/learning-to-build/docs/app/frontend.md

 ![input](../images/index-input.jpg)

-You can see that the input and button where taken from: [https://bulma.io/documentation/form/general/#form-group](https://bulma.io/documentation/form/general/#form-group) (the 4th example)
+You can see that the input and button were taken from: [https://bulma.io/documentation/form/general/#form-group](https://bulma.io/documentation/form/general/#form-group) (the 4th example)

 And then two *hidden* elements.
-You can tell they are hidden because of the *classes* in the *class* attribute is named **is-hidden**
+You can tell they are hidden because the *classes* in the *class* attribute is named **is-hidden**

 The success notification
 ```